 “After several years of reforms, OUSD made progress in shifting disciplinary practices.
 From 2011 to 2013, its overall suspension rate dropped from 13.2 percent to 10.2 percent; the suspension rate of black students decreased by 7 percentage points—the greatest decrease relative to other groups.63 From 2011 to 2014, the number of referrals issued to black males for disruption or willful defiance declined by 37 percent.64 Yet despite progress over several years of reform, the racial discipline gap persisted.
 In 2013, the suspension rate of black students (20.5 percent) remained about ten times higher than that of white students (1.8 percent).65 Given these persistently large disparities, the district worked to strengthen its reforms by aligning them with ecologically and equity-oriented SEL.”

 Readers would take for granted that, as the article implies or states, the ratio of the black suspension rate to the white suspension rate had decreased, though still remaining very high.
-As shown in Table 5 (at 45) of the authors’ reference 63, however, the ratio of the black rate to the white rates had increased from 9.5 (27.6/2/9) to 11.4 (20.5/1.8) over the period examined.
+But as shown in Table 5 (at 45) of the authors’ reference 63 (Sonia Jain et al., Restorative Justice in Oakland Schools: Implementation and Impacts (Oakland, CA: Oakland Unified School District, 2014)) the ratio of the black rate to the white rates had increased from 9.5 (27.6/2/9) to 11.4 (20.5/1.8) over the period examined.

 Compare this page with the Spurious Contradictions subpage of Measuring Health Disparities page of jpscanlan.com, which discusses a situation where the authors’ failure to distinguish between relative and absolute measures caused them regard two studies that found essentially the same thing as finding opposite things.